Wall Street's 'Sell in May' could be fading away

 But this year, investors may be better served by eschewing the adage as stocks look positioned to buck that trend, with corporate profits coming off a banner quarter and as the U.S. economy continues to gain traction.

-According to the Stock Trader's Almanac, the Dow Jones Industrial Average .DJI has lost 64.71 points from May through October since 1950 versus a gain of 20,790.89 for the November through April months.
-Over the same time frame, the S&P .SPX has gained 264.31 points during the May-October period, compared with a gain of 2,420.72 points during the other six months.
+According to the Stock Trader’s Almanac, the Dow Jones Industrial Average has lost 64.71 points from May through October since 1950 versus a gain of 20,790.89 for the November through April months.
+Over the same time frame, the S&P has gained 264.31 points during the May-October period, compared with a gain of 2,420.72 points during the other six months.

 While stocks have risen in the November through April period, volatility has also increased.
 After hitting a record high on Jan.
 26, the S&P dropped more than 10 percent to bottom out on Feb.
 8 at 2,581 and tested the low again in late March.
 The index now sits about 5.5 percent below the January high.